Ultimate Guide to Potassium in Food

 Do I Need To Take Potassium Supplements?

 You do not need to take a potassium supplement in most cases.
 Why?
-Most countries limit the dosage of supplements to 100mg per serving or 2% of your daily intake.
+Most countries health organizations limit the dosage to 100mg per serving or 2% of your daily intake.

-This is because supplements are dangerous in high amounts to gut and heart health (15).
-You are better off getting it from whole sources.
+This is because they are dangerous in high amounts to our gut and heart health (10).
+You are better off hitting your nutrient targets from whole sources.
+Even dairy products like yogurt / probiotics have more than the pills do.

 The Bottom Line

-- Potassium is incredibly important to maintaining your fluid-electrolyte balance, muscle and nerve health within your body.
+Potassium is incredibly important to maintaining your fluid balance and nerve health within your body.
+From a practical standpoint, they give you energy.

-- Chicken Bone Broth is the absolute best natural source.
+Chicken Bone Broth is the absolute best natural source.
 You can get some delivered to your home from Bluebird Provisions.
+You can make delicious veggie filled soups and stews with it.

-- If you want to perform better and live a long and healthy life, you should get it from real sources
+If you want to perform better and live a long and healthy life, you should get it from real sources.
+Don't forget that there are many delicious sources (not just bananas and avocadoes) that are naturally high in it.

 What are some creative ways to cook with potassium-rich foods?